anirudhacharya12/anirudhacharya12.github.io/_posts/2022-03-18-asu-throwback.md

 The other two teachers I remember are – Joohyung Lee and Jingrui He.
 Joohyung Lee taught ‘Knowledge Representation.
 It was a pretty theoretical course with a lot of logic programming, first-order logic and proofs, and so on.

-Joohyung Lee had a very specific and different teaching philosophy that he described in his first class called “Teaching by Doing” – students were expected to work out problems on the whiteboard, in turns, during the class and later, the prof would discuss them.
+Joohyung Lee had a very specific and different teaching philosophy that he described in his first class called Learning by Doing” – students were expected to work out problems on the whiteboard in turns, and later the prof would discuss these solutions in the class.

 My term paper for the course was to write a compiler of sorts that would compile a given OWL ontology into a set of first-order logic rules, which can then be used to run some interesting logical inference queries.